Bob Ostertag: Writing

-Ostertag’s first book was the anonymously published The Yes Men: The True Story of the End of the World Trade Organization (2004).
+Ostertag's first book was the anonymously published The Yes Men: The True Story of the End of the World Trade Organization (2004).

 In 2006 he published a history of radical journalism in the US, People's Movements, People's Press: The Journalism of Social Justice Movements.

 In 2009 he published a semi-autobiographical collection of essays on music, politics, and technology, Creative Life: Music, Politics, People, and Machines.

 In 2012 he co-authored Raising Expectations (And Raising Hell), My Decade Fighting for the Labor Movement. with Jane McAlevey.
 The book was named "the most valuable book of 2012" by The Nation magazine.

 In 2016, he published Sex Science Self: A Social History of Estrogen, Testosterone, and Identity.

 In 2020, at the peak of the Covid pandemic, he published A Home Yoga Companion: How to Safely Develop Your Own Yoga Practice While Stuck at Home During a Global Pandemic.
 The book was published as a free e-book by PM Press.

-In February of 2021, his new book "Facebooking the Anthropocene in Raja Ampat: Technics and Civilization in the 21st Century" was released.
+In February 2021, his new book "Facebooking the Anthropocene in Raja Ampat: Technics and Civilization in the 21st Century" was released.

 For many years he wrote a blog on The Huffington Post.

-Feature Film
+Feature film

 In 2019, Bob Ostertag premiered his documentary, Thanks to Hank about the life of artist and activist Hank Wilson.
-It features music by the Kronos Quartet, Carla Kihlstedt, and The Tin Hat Trio, and animation by Jeremy Rourke.
+It features music by the Kronos Quartet, Carla Kihlstedt, and The Tin Hat Trio, and animation by Jeremy Rourk].

 Podcasts

 Ostertag runs two podcasts.
-What's Been Done and What's Been Won covers poverty in the US and Detroit in particular, the home of his podcast collaborate Maureen Taylor, who is state chair of the Michigan Welfare Rights Organization.You Make Me Real: Queer Lives of the San Francisco Bay, features oral histories of longtime Bay Area LGBT residents.
+What's Been Done and What's Been Won covers poverty in the US and Detroit in particular, the home of his podcast collaborator Maureen Taylor, who is state chair of the Michigan Welfare Rights Organization.You Make Me Real: Queer Lives of the San Francisco Bay, features oral histories of longtime Bay Area LGBT residents.

 Teaching

-Ostertag is Professor Emeritus of Technocultural Studies at UC Davis.
+Ostertag is professor emeritus of technocultural studies at UC Davis.